AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-iterative.md

 #### Ensuring the contract instance being called is deployed.

-It proves that the nullifier representing the contract exists in the contract tree.
+1. The nullifier representing the contract exists in the contract tree.

-This nullifier is the contract address siloed with the address of a precompiled deployment contract.
+   - Specifically, this nullifier is the contract address siloed with the address of a precompiled deployment contract.

+2. The contract is listed in the new contracts within the public inputs.

+   - The index of this contract in the new contracts array is supplied as a hint through private inputs.
+   - The counter of the new contract context must be less than the _counter_start_ of the current call.

 #### Ensuring the function being called exists in the contract.